In this article, we will look into details about What is Middleware in .NET Core?

 });

-You may notice that with Use() there is one extra parameter called next and the same has been called with keyword await.
-However there is no extra parameter with the Run() method, this is because Run() is used as a Terminal Middleware.
+You may notice that with Use() there is one extra parameter called next and that is to call the subsequent middleware using the keyword await.
+However, there is no extra parameter with the Run() method, this is because Run() is a Terminal Middleware.

 Built-in Middleware in .NET Core

-There is multiple built-in Middleware available in .NET Core.
+There are multiple built-in Middleware available in .NET Core.
 Some of the built-in Middleware are given in below table –

-Some of the built-in Middleware that we get while creating .NET Core web application in Visual Studio 2019 are –
+Some of the built-in Middleware that we get while creating .NET Core web applications in Visual Studio 2019 are:

 public void Configure(IApplicationBuilder app, IWebHostEnvironment env)